Fall is the best time to take care of your RAVE Trampolines and Bouncers.

 As the summer season comes to a close, it is important to take your RAVE products out of the water before it gets cold.
 As the water cools, your products may shrink and that makes them susceptible to small bites from muskrats and other animals.
 This is also the best time to make repairs and prepare all your RAVE products for storage.

 Cleaning and Storage of Your RAVE Reinforced Product

-We recommend these steps on the Proline Commercial Grade Reinforced products including the Aqua Jump water trampolines, Bongo water platforms, Attachments, Icebergs, Water Whooshes, and other products that feature heavy duty materials.
+We recommend these steps on the Proline Commercial Grade Reinforced products including the Aqua Jump water trampolines, Bongo water platforms, Attachments, Icebergs, Inflatable Mats, and other products that feature heavy duty materials.

 1. NEVER USE PETROLEUM BASED PRODUCTS OR SOLVENTS FOR CLEANING.

 2. NEVER USE A POWER WASHER TO CLEAN YOUR PRODUCT.
 THE HIGH PRESSURE WATER JET WILL DAMAGE THE SOFT PVC COATING ON THE TUBE BEYOND REPAIR.
 USE OF A POWER WASHER WILL VOID YOUR WARRANTY.

 3. Clean your inflatable completely with a mild soap and fresh water or a citrus based cleaner.
 It is easy to do while the products are still in the water (using biodegradable soap) or inflated on shore on a grassy area or tarp that can keep them clean.

 4. Clean any grime, scuffs, chalking, oil, soot, oxidation, bird droppings, and other stains without damaging the vinyl using Aurora’s Speed Clean.
 It is biodegradable and can be used (in moderation) to clean trampolines while in the water.